fgadaleta/datascienceathome/_posts/2017-06-26-machines-that-learn-like-humans.md

 layout: post
 subtitle: Podcast episode with Google software engineer Brett Zhiyuan
 comments: true
+summary: "In the era of Artificial Intelligence and Deep Learning, we are dealing with machines that learn...well... like machines.
+I had a very interesting conversation with Brett Zhiyuan Chen, software engineer at Google"
 ---

 In the era of Artificial Intelligence and Deep Learning, we are dealing with machines that learn…well… like machines.
 I had a very interesting conversation with Brett Zhiyuan Chen, software engineer at Google and co-author of an amazing book titled Lifelong Machine Learning.
 Listen to the podcast episode [here](https://www.podbean.com/media/share/pb-7yche-6b8d9e).